camilaagw/DS-DE-training-notes/README.md

 Data Visualization:
 - [prettymaps](https://github.com/marceloprates/prettymaps): A minimal Python library to draw customized maps from OpenStreetMap.
-- [scientific-visualization-book](https://github.com/rougier/scientific-visualization-book): An open access book on scientific visualization using python and matplotlib
+- [scientific-visualization-book](https://github.com/rougier/scientific-visualization-book): An open access book on scientific visualization using python and matplotlib.
+- [Matplotlib alternative-apis](https://matplotlib.org/mpl-third-party/#alternative-apis): A list of packages that extend Matplotlib.

 Engineering:
 - [System-design-primer](https://github.com/donnemartin/system-design-primer): Mindblowing  collection of resources to learn how to build systems at scale.